HTML and WebGL Integration

 CSS2DRenderer: Labels and Annotations

-Three.js includes CSS2DRenderer, which positions HTML elements to match 3D object positions.
-Elements are regular HTML (style with CSS, populate with any content) but their position tracks a point in 3D space.
-CSS2DObject wraps an HTML element and stores a 3D position.
-CSS2DRenderer projects that position to screen coordinates every frame and applies a CSS transform.
+CSS2DRenderer is the default starting point for a Three.js HTML overlay.
+It positions regular HTML elements (styled with CSS, holding any content) to match 3D object positions.
+CSS2DObject wraps an element and stores a 3D position.
+Each frame, CSS2DRenderer projects that position to screen coordinates and applies a CSS translate.

 Searchable, selectable labels.
 CSS2D elements are real DOM nodes.
 Users can select text, screen readers can read them, browsers can search them.